bookofproofs/bookofproofs.github.io/_sources/history/20th-century/certaine.md

 title: Certaine, Jeremiah
 born: 1920
 died: 1993
-keywords: African American, Harvard, Howard University, Applied Mathematician, Algebra, Trigonometry, Calculus
+keywords: jeremiah certaine,certaine
-description: Jeremiah Certaine was an African American mathematician awarded a Ph.D. by Harvard Univ. for a thesis on algebra.
-He advanced trigonometry and the theory of equations and invented "Certaine's Symbols" and the sums of squares theorem.
+description: Jeremiah Certaine was an African American mathematician who was awarded a Ph.D. by Harvard University for a thesis on algebra in 1945.
+He taught at Howard University for a few years but for most of his career he was an applied mathematician for Nuclear Development Associates and the United Nuclear Corporation.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---